 The Jewelers & Loan Co.
-Quincy, Ma is The Diamond Exchange for Cash
+Quincy, MA is The Diamond Exchange for Cash

-For hundreds of years, diamonds have been one the most valued precious natural stones in the world.
-We buy diamonds cash exchange here at 509 Beale St. Quincy.
+For hundreds of years, diamonds have been one of the most valued precious natural stones in the world.
+We buy diamonds for cash exchange here at 509 Beale St. in Quincy.
 There is no denying the brilliance, beauty or rarity of these stones-diamonds, which is why many will pay hundreds of thousands of dollars for these beauties.
 After all—a diamond truly is forever.

 An introduction to the diamond cash exchange.